RedisLabs/redislabs-docs/content/kubernetes/active-active/_index.md

 On Kubernetes, Redis Enterprise [Active-Active]({{<relref "/rs/databases/active-active/">}}) databases provide read and write access to the same dataset from different Kubernetes clusters.

 There are two methods for creating an Active-Active database with Redis Enterprise for Kubernetes.
 The `crdb-cli` method is available on all supported versions.
 The `RedisEnterpriseActiveActiveDatabase` (REAADB) custom resource available as a public preview with the 6.4.2-4 release.
-Preview features are not fit for production environments.
+If you plan to use this feature while in preview, contact Redis support.

 ## `crdb-cli` method